 1. Chase Performance Business Checking Account

-Like the Chase basic account, you don’t need a minimum opening balance, and you get unlimited free electronic transactions.
-With this mid-tier account, you get 250 free transactions and can deposit up to $20,000 in cash before incurring a per-transaction fee.
+Like the Chase basic account, you don’t need a minimum opening balance, and you get unlimited free electronic transactions and incoming wires.
+You also get 250 free monthly transactions and can deposit up to $20,000 in cash before incurring a per-transaction fee.

 2. Bank of America Business Advantage Relationship Banking Account

-The Bank of America Business Advantage Account has a $29.95 monthly fee.
-To waive it, you’ll need a combined balance of $15,000 in your business bank accounts or become a Preferred Rewards or Business member.
+The Bank of America Business Advantage Relationship Account has a $29.95 monthly fee.
+You’ll need a combined balance of $15,000 in your business bank accounts or become a Preferred Rewards or Business member to waive it.

-In addition, you’ll get a free business savings account, an additional Business Advantage Relationship Banking account, and pay no fees on incoming wires or electronic deposits.
+In addition, you’re eligible for one free business savings account and an additional Business Advantage Relationship Banking account.
+You’ll also pay no fees on incoming wires or electronic deposits.

-One nice thing, if you have a lot of transactions, is the much higher transaction limit of 500 before you incur a fee.
+If you have a lot of transactions, there is a much higher transaction limit of 500 before you incur a fee.

 Comparing Premium Tier Business Checking Accounts